cjmet/AhMediaPlayer/README.md

 1. &nbsp; How Do I? &ensp; - &ensp; Reference or Use MainPage.mediaElement from another file.cs class?
 I could move the PlaySong() method to a library then, and re-use it on other pages later.
 Dispatcher Maybe?
 Syntax?
    1. Pass the target element to the method as a parameter?
 ---
-1. &nbsp; Maui Debugging?
-Most crashes are "generic", and very unhelpful?
-Am I missing a tool or plug-in or something?
-1. &nbsp; Windows.Storage.FileProperties.MusicProperties ? .Net 8?
-Maui?
-   * This is the second time I've needed a Windows.Storage class.
-Any help here would be greatly appreciated.
-I'm not sure what I'm doing wrong.
-   * On a related Note.
-Always keep at least one 'other' target enabled, IE: 'Android'.
-I disabled the other targets to make it simpler while learning and building ... and as a side-effect it enabled 'Windows.\*', including Windows.Storage.
-But now I can't re-enable android targets without a major refactor.
-Oops.
-1. &nbsp; Review how to async return a value, non-blocking, from a block-able operation, using a 4 step process.
+1. &nbsp; Code Review how to async return a value, non-blocking, from a block-able operation, using a 4 step process.
 (See Sandbox)
-1. &nbsp; Review of AhGetFiles.GetFilesAsync() and/or AhFileIO.PollLinesAsync().
+1. &nbsp; Code Review of AhGetFiles.GetFilesAsync() and/or AhFileIO.PollLinesAsync().

 <br>

 ## Project Plan
 Create a music library Web API and simple Media Player
 * ### To-Do List
-- [ ] Progress reporting for ReadAllBytesAsync
 - [ ] More API work
-- [ ] Song Cache Cleaning ... otherwise we'll run out of space.
 - [ ] Rework to scan filenames and pathnames only first, partially filling in song info.
 Then go back and scan and decode the id3 headers to fill in the rest of the information.
-- [ ] Add redundancy and restarts as well as monitoring to the background task(s).
+- [ ] QueenBee Controller to monitor and direct all the worker tasks.
+Add redundancy and restarts as well as monitoring to the background task(s).
 We currently can only get about 1000 songs at a time over the wan before it breaks due to a time-out or noise on the lines.
 - [ ] Upgrade 10/100 switch on the Music NAS to 1Gb switch
 - [ ] Modify GetFilesAsync to use a List<string> of search patterns.
 Aka: "mp3", "flac", "wav", "m4a", "mp4", "wma", "aac", "alac" ...  mpeg4, mpeg3, mpeg2, adts, asf, riff, avi, ac-3, amr, 3gp, flac, wav
 - [ ] Resized Event
-- [ ] QueenBee Controller to monitor and direct all the worker tasks.
+- [ ] Consolidate a single log-file reader that sends data to both the log-viewer and message queue.

 * ### Music Player
 - [x] My First MAUI App